 Due to the size, complexity, individual variation, paucity of experimental specimens, and limited methods available to study the human brain, the great majority of basic neuroscience research focuses on model organisms with the assumption of conservation across mammalian species.
 This assumption has been costly, as the vast majority of preclinical trials based on rodent studies are unsuccessful, and it is clear that a renewed focus on the human brain is essential in order to identify features that are conserved and divergent across species.

 What are the specific questions we want to address in the HBP?

 One of the major tasks of the HBP is to simulate the rodent brain; but what can be learnt from that on the human brain?
 Here, we characterise the biophysical and computational properties of human neurons.
 Are human neurons similar to rodent neurons?
 What are the differences?
 How may we integrate these into the simulations?
 And may these differences explain the cognitive capabilities of humans?

 What is our specific take?

 We provide the most comprehensive models of any human neuron to-date.
 These models have shown that human neurons are indeed distinctive.
 They have unique membrane properties, very strong synaptic conductances, and the ability to support many non-linear dendritic sub-units.
 These, together with the large number of excitatory synapses/cell (~30,000), equip human pyramidal cells with enhanced computational capabilities.

-We have now extended the passive models of human L2/3 to estimate also the synaptic properties, in particular the NMDAR-kinetics, and to estimate the properties of the ion channels underlying the somatic/axonal spiking mechanisms.
+In 2018 we have extended the passive models of human L2/3 and estimated also the synaptic properties, in particular the NMDAR-kinetics, as well as the properties of the ion channels underlying the somatic/axonal spiking mechanisms.